darahea/joule_extensibility/README.md

 For instructions on all three examples please check the corresponding tutorials below.
 If you want to adapt or build content on your own, consider the [Content Building Guideline](https://sap.sharepoint.com/:b:/r/teams/JouleFunctionsPilot/Shared%20Documents/General/Content_Building_Guideline_Joule_Functions.pdf?csf=1&web=1&e=OirLGA).

 **Disclaimer:** Joule Functions are supported with spec version `3.x.x` and will not be made available on staging landscape, as it's not a productive landscape and planned to be decommissioned.
 Please use internal prod landscape instead, which is now available on BTP Canary `eu12` - so you can subscribe it in the same subaccount you're already using for staging and then remove the staging subscription.
 The required entitlements are showing up as `das-application-canary` and `das-service-canary` in SAP BTP Control Center.
+If you are unsure on which landscape, type the command `joule status` and check the API url.

 ## Content